mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 There are a few things I've simplified for this article:

-- Instead of measuring correctness (correct/incorrect) neural networks nornally calculate a more nuanced error that indicates how far off the network's predictions was.
+- Instead of measuring correctness (correct/incorrect) neural networks normally calculate a more nuanced error that indicates how far off the network's predictions was.
 - I'm using an object model, but normally these calculations are done with matrices.
 - Neurons have an [activation function](https://en.wikipedia.org/wiki/Activation_function).
 - In addition to weights, neurons have a bias (that's what the b<sub>l</sub> is for in the other formula above).